What would the end of a football season look like without Manufacturing? We decided to answer the question!

 Analysts and experts will throw out facts and figures and statistics to show the importance of manufacturing in America.
 However, sometimes it is more powerful to take a step back and look at something we take for granted like a football game to see just how strong an impact manufacturing has on our daily lives.
 Trust us, we have thought it through and the big game would be a big dud without manufacturing!

 Superior Aluminum Products is a major proponent for the continued advancement of manufacturing in America, and for the continued efforts to get more people involved in it.
 Each year on the first Friday in October, Manufacturing Day (sponsored by the National Association of Manufacturers) takes place throughout the country.
 Here at Superior, we happily host several groups of high school students and adults on tours of our building to stir excitement and remove misconceptions about manufacturing.
 Consider checking out Manufacturing Day yourself this year, and help usher in the next wave of great employees.
-After all, shouldn’t generations to come be able to enjoy a spectacle like the one we were treated to in Minnesota?
+After all, shouldn’t generations to come have the opportunity to enjoy a spectacle like the one we were treated to in Minnesota?